Prag8855/aab/content/guides/blue-card.md

 ### 5. Wait

 The *Ausländerbehörde* will process your application.
-It takes a few weeks to get invited for an appointment.
-After your *Ausländerbehörde* appointment, it takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your Blue Card.
-If you wait more than 3 months after you apply, you can [sue the *Ausländerbehörde* for inaction](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde).[^20]
+You might get no response for a few weeks.
+Then they will invite you for an appointment.

 In most cases, your current [[National Visa]] or [residence permit](/glossary/Aufenthaltstitel) stays valid while you wait.
 [If it expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon), you don't have to leave Germany.
 You might get a *[[Fiktionsbescheinigung]]* that allows travel outside of Germany with an expired residence permit.